gorastudio-git/SCNRecorder/README.md

 SCNRecorder allows you to record videos and to capture images from ARSCNView and SCNView without sacrificing performance.
 It gives you an incredible opportunity to share media content of your augmented reality app or SceneKit based game.

 ![Sample](/images/sample.gif?raw=true )
+(Don't worry!
+The bottom line is a part of the content, not the user's interface!)

 ## Requirements